takelley1/linux-notes/kubernetes.md

     name: simple-fanout-example
   spec:
     rules:
     - host: foo.bar.com # This is the external domain that clients will connect to.
-      http:
+      http:             #   The DNS for foo.bar.com must point to the external LoadBalancer's public IP.
         paths:
         - path: /foo # This would handle foo.bar.com/foo and send it to service1
           pathType: Prefix